 Andaz is a fairly new brand under Hyatt, and lucky for us, there is one in Napa.
 We have stayed at a few different Andaz properties and our only complaint is that there aren’t more of them!
 They always feel more like boutique hotels, and the service is excellent.

 We had a large stash of Chase Ultimate Rewards points from everyday spending, so after confirming availability on points at the Andaz for our dates, I transferred UR points to Hyatt.
-The Andaz Napa is a Hyatt category 5 hotel, so a free night is 20,000 points, or you can do cash and points for 10,000 points plus $125.
+The Andaz Napa is a World of Hyatt category 5 hotel, so a free night is 20,000 points.
 Since the rate is more than $650 per night, this is an excellent value.
 Click here to read about calculating the cents per point value.

 There are no resort fees at the Andaz Napa, and our San Francisco hotel was free.
 So the grand total of our hotels for this trip was 0$

 Grand Total for Flights: 22.40$ (5.60$ in taxes per person each way)

 Grand Total for Hotels: 0$